Project Management for Change (PM4C) FAQs

 WHAT IS THE DAY OF SERVICE ABOUT?

-The Project Management Day of Service one-day community service event in which project managers provide pro bono project management skills to nonprofit leaders requiring assistance in assessing and planning projects for their organizations to succeed.
+The Project Management Day of Service® (PMDoS) one-day community service event in which project managers provide pro bono project management skills to nonprofit leaders requiring assistance in assessing and planning projects for their organizations to succeed.

-PMDoS attracts a wide variety of organizations which we categorize into seven sectors:
+PMDoS attracts a wide variety of nonprofit organizations from multiple sectors, including:

 - Mental Health and Substance Use Disorders